arei/npmbox/README.md

 You may specify more than one file, and each will be installed.

-*NEW*: If an .npmbox file contains multiple packages, unboxing the .npmbox will install ALL of those packages.
+If an .npmbox file contains multiple packages, unboxing the .npmbox will install ALL of those packages.

 ## Using `npmunbox` without npmbox being installed